Below are common questions and our answers about the best way to care for children’s teeth.

 When should my child have dental X-rays taken?

 Most children develop cavities between their teeth, and we do not know they are there without x-rays.
 We recommend taking X-rays once the molars start to touch, for most children this is around age four.
-Dr. Greenhill and Dr. Jennison take x-rays based on your child's cavity risk.
+Dr. Greenhill, Dr. Jennison and Dr. Britt take x-rays based on your child's cavity risk.